All Episodes

 Thank you for defending our servicemen and women.

-And and President Trump right now is being strong and resolute, and and and I'm proud to stand with the President that he is doing exactly the right thing.
+And I'm proud to stand with the president that he is doing exactly the right thing.

-He he is embodying America first and he's keeping this country safe.
+He is embodying America first and he's keeping this country safe.

-And there's one big uh uh definition that has been coming up, and I've seen it a lot, and I've been asked about it, especially since this interview.
+And there's one big definition that has been coming up and I've seen it a lot and I've been asked about it especially since this interview.

-And it's the argument or the the the word isolationist or isolationism.
+And it's the argument or the word isolationist or isolationism.

 What does that mean?

-So people understand you're not an isolationist, and you're not uh one of those that's like, hey, let's go to war everywhere we can either.
+And then your thoughts on it, Senator, so people understand it, but also what is your foreign policy so people understand you're not an isolationist and you're not one of those that's like, hey, let's go to war everywhere we can either.

 Yeah, that's exactly right.

-And and and this is something we talked about quite a bit in the in the the the interview with Tucker Carlson, and and and when he wasn't screaming at me and it wasn't a a mud mess.
+And this is something we talked about quite a bit in the interview with Tucker Carlson.

 Look, historically, there have been two polls in Republican foreign policy.